 - Oh, Crap!: In New Testament 5, when Frenda seemingly comes back to life and says she wants revenge for Mugino killing her back in Volume 15.

 - The Only One Allowed to Defeat You: Towards Mikoto and later Shiage."Don't let pitiful bastards like that take your life.
 The one who's going to rip you to pieces is me!!"

 - The Perfectionist: She always has to be the best and do things perfectly, but when it's clearly impossible she instantly changes her goals to something else to hold up her pride.

 - The Power of Love: In NT Vol 6, she declares that she's now running on her love for Shiage instead of her anger and pride, and that she's now stronger than ever.

 - "The Reason You Suck" Speech: Gives it to Kakine while pointing out his Fatal Flaw.

 - Sanity Has Advantages: If she wasn't so insane, she would have crushed Shiage easily without him being able to do the slightest thing about it.
 Or would never have ended up fighting him.
 Or wouldn't have even made an enemy of him in the first place.
 Sanity definitely has advantages.

-- Shock and Awe: Has a very limited control over electricity, to the extent that she can make Mikoto's electric attacks turn away from her.
+- Shock and Awe: Has a very limited control over electricity due to how her power affects electrons, to the extent that she can make Mikoto's electric attacks turn away from her.